8 Signs Labor Is Near (And When to Take Action!)

 Loosening of the joints

 If your body is starting to feel a little looser and more relaxed, it’s not a coincidence.
-In fact, it may be one of the early signs of labor.
+In fact, it may be one of the early signs that labor is near.
 Your body releases the joint-loosening hormone relaxin during the final stretch of pregnancy; it helps ready your body for the major feat ahead, but may also make you feel extra flexible—just be careful not to overstretch!
+While relaxin hasn’t been medically proven to start labor, studies have found it may help promote cervical ripening.

 Lower back pain

-Contractions can often begin in the back and move forward to the pelvis.
+Contractions often begin in the back and move forward to the pelvis, notes the American College of Obstetricians and Gynecologists (ACOG).
 And some women do experience “back labor,” which is characterized by severe discomfort in the lower back that’s most intense during contractions and often painful between contractions.

 Expulsion of the mucus plug

-Before baby can be delivered, your cervix has to thin out and open up, and as that happens, the mucus plug—a thick, mucus-like membrane that’s been blocking bacteria from entering your uterus—is pushed out.
+Before baby can be delivered, your cervix has to thin out and open up, and as that happens, the mucus plug—a thick, mucus-like membrane that’s been blocking bacteria from entering your uterus—is pushed out, according to ACOG.
 The mucus plug could be released all at once or little by little like a thick discharge.
-While this is one of the signs labor is near, it doesn’t necessarily mean you’ll be delivering your baby super soon.
+While this is one of the signs labor is near, it doesn’t necessarily mean you’ll be delivering baby super soon.
 Labor could be hours, days or even weeks away as the cervix gradually opens.

-For both of my pregnancies, the early signs of labor were exactly the same for me.
-It happened first thing in the morning after going to the bathroom…there was bloody show and that was my sign that it was 100 percent “go time, show time."
+In both of my pregnancies, the early signs of labor were exactly the same.
+It happened first thing in the morning after going to the bathroom… there was the bloody show, and that was my sign that it was 100 percent ‘go time, show time.’

 Blood-tinged discharge